 Nasdaq said it made this decision despite the “liability protections” for claims of financial loss it possesses as a regulated exchange.
 The cap on Nasdaq’s liability stemming from technology errors and malfunctions it causes is $3 million, according to the exchange’s rules.

-Among securities firms expected to seek recompense is Knight Capital Group Inc. (KCG) The Jersey City, New Jersey-based broker and market-making firm reported second-quarter earnings last week that fell 79 percent, including a $35.4 million loss related to the Facebook IPO.
+Among securities firms expected to seek recompense is Knight Capital Group Inc. (KCG:US) The Jersey City, New Jersey-based broker and market-making firm reported second-quarter earnings last week that fell 79 percent, including a $35.4 million loss related to the Facebook IPO.

 “We have been in reasonably consistent dialogue with Nasdaq,” CEO Thomas Joyce said during a July 18 conference call following the earnings report.
 “We’re going to be all eyes and ears waiting to watch and read and hear about what they suggest in their filing.”